joemathew2004/MCP_implementation/README.md

 1. `/mcp/tools` - Returns a list of available tools
 2. `/mcp/invoke` - Executes a tool with provided parameters

-See `mcp_flow.md` for a detailed explanation of the protocol flow.

 ## Integration with LLMs